 Financial and Technological Constraints

 While the aviation industry in Sri Lanka is making strides towards sustainability, significant financial and technological constraints still need to be addressed.
 Implementing sustainable practices requires investment in new technologies, which can be expensive and may not yield immediate returns.
-This can be a challenge for airlines, especially smaller ones, that may not have the resources to invest in sustainable technologies.
+This can be a challenge for airlines, especially smaller ones.
+They may not have the money to invest in sustainable technologies.

 Furthermore, the availability of sustainable aviation fuel (SAF) is limited and expensive.
 This is due to the high cost of producing SAF, which is still in its early stages of development.
 The lack of infrastructure for SAF production and distribution also adds to the challenge.